preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/drawing-tab/index.rst

 Clone a shape
 ---------------
-If you need a number of shapes that are similar, this is a very hand option.
+If you need a number of shapes that are similar, this is a handy option.

 1. Select the shape you want to clone.
 2. Click "CLONE SHAPE".